wenhuan-kuang/EQBot/README.md

 # EQBot
-Autonomous EQBot for earthquake location
+Autonomous earthquake robot (EQBot) for earthquake location

 There are three files.